AGM 15th April 2021

 A temporary access is already open through the field to maintain access to the old railway track which is a popular walk near the Easter Beltie River Restoration site.
 The old access has been closed for safety reasons by the owner.

-Funding of the TPG planning application is provided by Aberdeenshire Council Marr Area Committee, King George V Wind Turbine Fund, and internal funding from public donations and product sales.
+Funding of the TPG planning application was provided by Aberdeenshire Council Marr Area Committee, King George V Wind Turbine Fund, and internal funding from public donations and product sales.

 In March 2021 we completed the new 90 metre path on the right of way at Waulkmill Farm.
 The path makes a long desired safe route around the farm yard from the south side of the Waulkmill Bridge replaced by Aberdeenshire Council in 2017.
 The project was funded by Aberdeenshire Council (80%) and TPG (20%) with all fencing timber donated by Learney Estate and site preparation and quarry material delivery by Waulkmill Farm.

 In 2021 we have refurbished the very popular Monboddo to South Lodge path to repair water damage and improve drainage.